Nasa28/Shooter-Game/README.md

 ## Getting Started

-To run this project locally, make sure you have the following installed:
+To run this project locally, make sure you have done the following:

-- Node.js, more information [here](https://nodejs.org/en/)
+- Installed Node.js, more information [here](https://nodejs.org/en/)
-- Yarn package manager, more information [here](https://yarnpkg.com/)
+- Installed Yarn package manager, more information [here](https://yarnpkg.com/)

-- To get a local copy up and running, on your terminal, run
+- Gotten a copy of the project by running
 ```
  git clone https://github.com/Nasa28/Shooter-Game.git

 ```
+on your terminal.

 ### Setup, Installations and usage